azoth-lang/azoth.language.reference/src/structured-errors.md

 the finally block.
 They can also necessitate initializing to null to allow the finally block to handle a case when the full variable isn't assigned before the finally block runs.

-**TODO:** defer statements may be unnecessary given the RAII pattern support provided by move types with destructors.
-If all resources are managed that way then defer may be so rarely needed that it would be better accomplished by a move type wrapping a lambda expression.
+**TODO:** defer statements may be unnecessary given the RAII pattern support provided by drop types with drop methods.
+If all resources are managed that way, then defer may be so rarely needed that it would be better accomplished by a drop type wrapping a lambda expression.